ovidiugabriel/openedunet/README.md

   - [Google Code Wiki Syntax](https://code.google.com/p/support/wiki/WikiSyntax) becomes deprecated; from now on the entire documentation will be written using [Markdown](https://help.github.com/articles/markdown-basics/)

 13.02.2015
-  - We started to use [tup](http://gittup.org/tup/)
+  - We decided to start using [tup](http://gittup.org/tup/) for our builds

 17.01.2015
   - We integrated **React 1.0** to be used in reactive programming on the client side

 12.11.2014
-  - We decided to make Barebone MVC framework API available to **Haxe** scripts.
+  - We decided to make Barebone MVC framework API available to [Haxe](http://haxe.org/) scripts.
 So it will be possible to write modules (controllers and models) directly in Haxe with PHP target.

 05.09.2014
   - We started to add web runtime support for CGI scripts written in Ch; [Ch: A C/C++ Interpreter for Script Computing](http://www.drdobbs.com/cpp/ch-a-cc-interpreter-for-script-computing/184402054?pgno=1)